Types of Sentences in English

 • She is not tolerable.

 After completing the lesson, we will understand the definition of a sentence in English grammar.
 We will also learn classifications, examples, and patterns of all sentences in English.
-However, you are suggested to follow all the details about Sentences in English carefully.
+However, you are advised to follow all the details about Sentences in English carefully.

 Read more: Direct and Indirect Speech Rules and Examples